jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Buy a cashflow-positive business then improve (with tech, marketing, operations, ...)
 [42]
 - A founders job is not to build the product, it's to build the team to build the product.
 [48]
 - Pick the underserved market before the product [48]
+- Before you write (especially sales copy), think: What do you want the audience reaction/emotion and action to be?
+What is the one-line takeaway?
+[52]
+- Learn to write, and warm up, through copywork - find someone else's writing/style you like, and simply copy it.
+It’s what we do for music, for cooking.
+[52]
+- Positioning as adding value instead of saving time. e.g. Status quo: 200 leads in 2 days.
+Your solution = doubling: 400 leads in 2 days OR 200 leads in 1 day.
+The former, you can charge for 200 leads and their existing cost.
+The latter, how do you price 1 day in time saving?
+[53]

 ## Economy and Financial